annausata/PetProject_SQL/README.md

 WHERE customer_rank <= 3
 ORDER BY product_category, total_customers DESC;
 ```
-🔹 This query gives us the three months with the highest customer activity per product category.
+🔹 This query gives me the three months with the highest customer activity per product category.

-### 🔶 Combining Both Metrics (Final Query)
+#### 🔶 Combining Both Metrics (Final Query)
-To get a complete picture, we merge the top revenue and top customer months into a single table using UNION ALL:
+To get a complete picture, I merge the top revenue and top customer months into a single table using UNION ALL:
 ```
 WITH revenue_ranked AS (
     SELECT